SivertGullbergHansen/arr-cleaner/README.md

 python main.py
 ```

+## Installing updates

+1. Run `git pull` in the root folder
+2. Use whatever method you used to start the script from the previous section

 ## Contributing

 Contributions are welcome!
 If you encounter any issues or have suggestions for improvements, please open an issue or submit a pull request.